Funders

 Meta Logo: valor, história, PNG

-Meta is the funding institution of the project “From virtual to augmented reality: data protection in Brazil” (2022-present)
+Meta is the funder of the project “From Virtual to Augmented Reality: Personal Data Protection in Brazil” (2022–2023).

-The Internet Address Registry for Latin America and the Caribbean (LACNIC) is a funding institution of the podcast project “Conectamos?”
-(2020-2021).
+The Internet Address Registry for Latin America and the Caribbean (LACNIC) funded the podcast project “Conectamos?”
+(2020–2021).

-WhatsApp is the funding institution of the project “Private communications, investigations and rights” (2022-present).
+WhatsApp is the funder of the project “Private Communications, Investigations and Rights” (2022–2023).

-ISOC Foundation is the funding institution of the project “Privacy is Security: communicating the importance of encryption for all” (2020-2021).
+The ISOC Foundation funded the project “Privacy is Security: Communicating the Importance of Encryption for All” (2020–2021).

-Facebook Brasil is the funding institution of the project “Global Justice in the Network and Digital Due Process” (2017-2019).
+Facebook Brazil is the funder of the project “Global Network Justice and Digital Due Process” (2017–2019).

 Newest posts and papers